isomerpages/govtech-gobusiness-main/_start-a-business/2a-choose-a-business-structure.md

 - What are my business needs?
 - Is the business structure easy to close?

-[Download](/images/start/Types of Business Entities in Singapore.pdf) comparison table of the different types of business entities.
+Download a summary of the different types of business entities [here](/images/start/Types of Business Entities in Singapore.pdf){:target="_blank"}.

 ***